 Inspired by those students I returned to graduate school to do research in the sociology of science and science education.
-After completing an MA and PhD at the University of Toronto, I am now a faculty member at the University of Calgary.
+After completing an MA and PhD at the University of Toronto, I am now a professor at the University of Calgary.
 I do research into language, communication and identity in science both in education settings and in public communication, such as in the media, social media, and public spaces like museums and science centres.
 Our Mind, Matter and Media lab website (co-lead with Dr. Pratim Sengupta) has links to recent collaborative projects with the Banff Centre for Arts and Creativity and Telus Spark in Calgary.

 Why is the blog called Boundary Vision?